 Credit Mutuel Alliance Federale is one of the largest insurers in France through Groupe des Assurances du Credit Mutuel, with 31.8 million life and non-life insurance contracts as of year-end 2019 (up 3% from year-end 2018).
 Insurance activities are considered a major axis of development for the group.
-In 2019, the contribution of insurance activities to the bank's total net income1 amounted to 11%, slightly down from 2018 (12%) as insurance revenue decreased by 2.4% to €1.8 billion, partly driven by a high volume of claims linked to weather events and lower actuarial rates.

-Exhibit 3 Operational business lines' contribution to net income in 2019
+Operational business lines' contribution to net income in H1 2020